Talitafreitas-design/Talitafreitas-design/README.md

 - 👀 I’m interested in ...
 Aprender um pouco mais sobre esse lindo mundo novo
 - 🌱 I’m currently learning ... dando inicio a essa nova jornada... do zero kkk
 - 💞️ I’m looking to aprendizado
-- 📫 How to reach me ... atraves do meu e-mail.
+- 📫 How to reach me ... por aqui....
 - 😄 Pronouns: ...
 Ela, dela
-- ⚡ Fun fact: ... timida, zueira, e sem paciencia kkkkk
+- ⚡ Fun fact: ... timida, zueira, curiosa

 <!---
 Talitafreitas-design/Talitafreitas-design is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.